subrataindia/edvora/README.md

-# [Edvora ]
+# Edvora-Subrta Project

-This project is created as a task for the interview process of [Edvora - Where the future learns].
+This project is created as a task for the interview process of [Edvora - Where the future learns](https://www.edvora.com/).

 # Screenshots